Hidden Connectors

 Sleek designs, subtle colors, and hidden locations help connectors blend in when applications need to look good or not be seen at all.

-Coloration is another simple way a connector can be hidden.
-Plating finishes such as black, gray, or olive drab can be specified to match the specific needs of the application.
+Coloration is one way a connector can be hidden.
 U.S. military specifications dictate specific colors, including Green 383 Camouflage, Brown 383 Camouflage, and Black Camouflage, to be used in clothing and equipment.
 Electronic packaging should adhere to these specifications as much as possible and interconnects can support the overall camo goal by using specified colors in cable jacketing, overmolding, and plating, and by avoiding shiny finishes that can catch and reflect light.

 “Many designers are trying to get away from the color black in certain military applications.
 Black absorbs light and during the day an enemy can scan a complex landscape and look for spots of ‘missing’ light,” said Omnetics’ Connector Corporation’s Director of Marketing & Market Development Scott Unzen.
 “A better choice would be olive drab cadmium.
 Cadmium has environmental concerns, but it is still the gold standard.
 It offers great connectivity, resists salt spray and corrosion, and olive drab plating matches most military equipment.”